Skip to main content

 Shadows: Decrease to – 66

-7. In the HSL / Color / B & W panel, increase Yellow to + 16 to brighten the tree branches and create more visual impact in your black and white conversion.
+7. In the HSL / Color / B & W panel, raise Yellow to + 16 to add some pop to the trees.

-8. Click the Targeted Adjustment tool target adjustment tool again to deselect it and return to normal adjustment mode.
+8. Click the Targeted Adjustment tool target adjustment tool again to deselect it.

 Exposure: Decrease to – 0.30